andrew-curthoys/curthoys-io/content/traveler/2023_05-scandinavia/04-oslo.md

 painting of children digging and exploring in the sand, measures an astounding 16' x 36'.
-It's a surreal experience to stand beside these remarkable works of art, if not for the artistry of it all but the logistics of creating these monstrosities, let alone transporting an hanging them.
+It's a surreal experience to stand beside these remarkable works of art, if not for the artistry of it all but the logistics of creating these monstrosities, let alone transporting and hanging them.

 Speaking of...

-<iframe width="560" height="315" src="https://www.youtube.com/embed/aLdZmqvYuD8?si=rGM0rkDmGLcLmrVS" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" allowfullscreen></iframe>
+<iframe width="100%" height="315" src="https://www.youtube.com/embed/aLdZmqvYuD8?si=rGM0rkDmGLcLmrVS" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" allowfullscreen></iframe>

+<h4 class="article-subheader">Oslo as Culture</h4>
+The Munchmuseet (Edvard Munch Museum)

 15' x 26